Italian Classic Almond Biscotti Recipe (Cantucci)

 Easy Variations

-Orange cantucci: add 1 tsp orange zest.
+Orange cantucci: Add 1 tsp orange zest.

-Chocolate dip: dip one end in melted dark chocolate and let set.
+Chocolate dip: Dip one end in melted dark chocolate and let set.

-Nut swap: pistachios or hazelnuts work great, but almonds are the classic.
+Nut swap: Pistachios or hazelnuts work great, but almonds are the classic.

 Best Pairings for Almond Cantucci